bontchev/adbhoneypot/INSTALL.md

 ## Step 5: Install configuration file

-The configuration for the honeypot is stored in `etc/adbhoney.cfg.base` and `adbhoney.cfg`.
-Both files are read on startup, where entries from `adbhoney.cfg` take precedence.
+The configuration for the honeypot is stored in `etc/adbhoney.cfg.base` and `etc/adbhoney.cfg`.
+Both files are read on startup but the entries from `etc/adbhoney.cfg` take precedence.
 The `.base` file contains the default settings and can be overwritten by upgrades, while `adbhoney.cfg` will not be touched.
 To run with a standard configuration, there is no need to change anything.

-For instance, in order to enable JSON logging, and to store the captured samples in a directory named `dl`, create `adbhoney.cfg` and put in it only the following:
+For instance, in order to enable JSON logging, and to store the captured samples in a directory named `dl`, create `etc/adbhoney.cfg` and put in it only the following:

 ```adbhoney.cfg
 [honeypot]